 Definition Of Long-Term Disability Insurance

-LTD policies vary in terms of coverage amounts, waiting periods before benefits kick in, exclusions related to pre-existing conditions, and other factors.
+LTDI policies vary in terms of coverage amounts, waiting periods before benefits kick in, exclusions related to pre-existing conditions, and other factors.
 Generally speaking, they provide a percentage of an individual’s income while they are out of work due to illness or injury.
 It is important for those considering long-term disability insurance to assess their needs carefully before purchasing a plan so that it meets all of their requirements.

 How Long-Term Disability Insurance Works